Get the best of CF straight to your inbox.

 Where to stay: White Azores

 If you know you want short-haul, but also want some guarantee of warm weather then the Canary Islands are the answer to your winter-sun prayers.
-The reputation of this Spanish archipelago often precedes them, but look beyond what you think you know, and you’ll be surprised.
-First and foremost, the landscapes of these eight islands located off the coast of Morocco are other-worldly: craggy mountains, dense forests and sweeping sand dunes scattered throughout.
-If we had to pick just one of the islands to visit this year, it would be Fuerteventura, the second biggest of the island sisters, for its sheer variety of terrain and related activities.
-Start your day with yoga on the beach, followed by a spot of surfing (regular, wind or kite – you decide), then head over to Ajuy Beach, a stunning, black-sand beach with incredible photo opportunities.
-Stick to the land here though, the waters are not safe for swimming.
-If it’s the hottest possible European break you need this winter, head for Tenerife where average December temperatures are a balmy 25C.
+The reputation of this Spanish archipelago often precedes it, but look beyond what you think you know, and you’ll be surprised.
+First and foremost, the landscapes of these islands located off the coast of Morocco are other-worldly: craggy mountains, dense forests and sweeping sand dunes scattered throughout.
+If we had to pick just one of the islands to visit this year, it would be Tenerife, for its sheer variety of terrain and activities.
+Start your day with yoga on the beach, followed by a spot of surfing (regular, wind or kite – you decide), then explore the volcanic, black-sand beach, Playa del Bollullo.
+To escape the crowds head to the alluring north coast of the island for hiking, stargazing and whale watching.

 Flight time from London: 4 hours, 15 minutes